davoclock/magento2-tf/README.md

 Here's what you need:

 1. Wildcard, or store-url matching SSL cert under ACM
-2. AWS Credentials file with a profile name matching the region you choose on the vars.tf file
+2. AWS Credentials file with profile name: "magento2-tf", matching the region you choose on the vars.tf file

 ## How-to
 ### Deployment
-1. Edit the `terraform/main.tf` file, set the `credentials` variable to your aws credentials file.
+1. Edit the `terraform/variables.tf` file, set the `credentials` variable to your aws credentials file.
 2. Add 1 profiles to your credentials file with the region you want to deploy Magento to.
-Use profile name: `magento-region`
+Use profile name: `magento2-tf`
 ```
-[magento-region]
+[magento2-tf]
 region = <region>
 aws_access_key_id = <ACCESS_KEY_ID>
 aws_secret_access_key = <SECRET_KEY>